-School Projects Many parents at NRCS help with volunteer projects ranging from working in the classroom to participating in the governance of the school.
-Classroom Help If you would like to help out in the classroom, please contact your child's crew leader.
-Fieldwork We often need volunteers on fieldwork days.
+Many parents at NRCS help with volunteer projects ranging from working in the classroom to participating in the governance of the school.
+If you would like to help out in the classroom, please contact your child's crew leader.
+We often need volunteers on fieldwork days.
 Again, if you are able to volunteer, please contact your child's crew leader.
-Passage Panels Before the end of each year, we convene panels to review portfolios at the end of the tenth grade and at graduation.
+Before the end of each year, we convene panels to review portfolios at the end of the tenth grade and at graduation.
 Parent participants would generally work two full days, one to review portfolios and one for the actual presentations.
-Hospitality There are times when parents are asked to provide refreshments or supplies for events.